Saxophone: Unusual variants

-Benedikt Eppelsheim, of Munich, Germany has introduced recent innovations at the upper and lower ends of the saxophone range.
-The soprillo sax is a piccolo-sized saxophone pitched an octave higher than the B♭ soprano sax.
+Benedikt Eppelsheim, of Munich, Germany, has introduced recent innovations at the upper and lower ends of the saxophone range.
+The soprillo saxophone is a piccolo-sized saxophone pitched an octave higher than the B♭ soprano saxophone.
 It is so small that the octave key is built into the mouthpiece.
 The tubax, developed in 1999 by Eppelsheim, plays the same range and with the same fingering as the E♭ contrabass saxophone.
 Its bore, however, is narrower than that of a contrabass, resulting in a more compact instrument with a "reedier" tone (akin to the double-reed contrabass sarrusophone).
 It can be played with the smaller (and more commonly available) baritone saxophone mouthpiece and reeds.
 Eppelsheim has also produced lower models of tubax in C and B♭, equivalent to the subcontrabass saxophone.

 Among the 2000s developments is the aulochrome, a double soprano saxophone invented by Belgian instrument maker François Louis in 2001.